-Record here all calls made in person to the address.
-Use the end column to show 'no reply', 'made appointment', 'time of appointment', and to record progress - e.g. 'wife interviewed, husband in after 6pm only'.
-We expect that you would make a minimum of 8 calls before returning the coversheet to ISER as an non-contacted household.
-If you receive a whole household refusal please send the coversheet back to ISER as soon as possible, we do not expect you to keep calling on a household which has already refused.
-Record the total number of calls made at the issued at the bottom of the first page.
+Record here all calls made.
+Use the end box to show 'no reply', 'made appointment', 'time of appointment', and to record progress - e.g. 'wife interviewed, husband in after 6pm only'.
+Record the total number of calls made at the issued address on the label.
 Please code personal calls only and not those made by telephone.